Study: Credit Cards for International Travel 2017

 Tip: Do you have existing credit card debt?
 If so, instead of focusing on rewards, focus on low interest credit cards.
 You can do a balance transfer to help pay off credit card debt fast.

 - Capital One Venture Rewards earns 2x miles per dollar but has an annual fee.
-While the Capital One VentureOne Rewards earns 1.25 miles per dollar but has no annual fee.
+The Capital One VentureOne Rewards card earns 1.25 miles per dollar but has no annual fee.
 Both cards have no foreign transaction fees.

 - Don't like annual fees?
 Discover it Miles will match all the miles you've earned at the end of your first year.
 This offer is limited to new cardmembers only.
 This card earns 1.5x miles on all purchases and has no annual fee.